anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ## Testing vs. monitoring

-We'll conclude by talking about the similarities and distinctions between testing and monitoring.
+We'll conclude by talking about the similarities and distinctions between testing and [monitoring](monitoring.md){:target="_blank"}.
 They're both integral parts of the ML development pipeline and depend on each other for iteration.
-Testing is assuring that our system (code, data and models) behaves the way we intend at the current time $t_0$.
-Whereas, monitoring is ensuring that the conditions (ie. distributions) during development are maintained and also that the tests that passed at $t_0$ continue to hold true post deployment through $t_n$.
-When this is no longer true, we need to inspect more closely (retraining may not always fix our root problem).
+Testing is assuring that our system (code, data and models) passes the expectations that we've established at $t_0$.
+Whereas, monitoring involves that these expectations continue to pass on live production data while also ensuring that their data distributions are [comparable](monitoring.md#measuring-drift){:target="_blank"} to the reference window (typically subset of training data) through $t_n$.
+When these conditions no longer hold true, we need to inspect more closely (retraining may not always fix our root problem).

-With monitoring, there are quite a few distinct concerns that we didn't have to consider during testing since it involves (live) data we have yet to see.
+With [monitoring](monitoring.md){:target="_blank"}, there are quite a few distinct concerns that we didn't have to consider during testing since it involves (live) data we have yet to see.

 - features and prediction distributions (drift), typing, schema mismatches, etc.
 - determining model performance (rolling and window metrics on overall and slices of data) using indirect signals (since labels may not be readily available).